Woman who won ‘dream’ Mayo cottage in a raffle is named

 Ms Hallahan secured her “dream home” - a 150-year-old cottage, on the Mayo side of the Ox Mountains, near Foxford - after an investment of just €50.
 “I bought five tickets a couple of weeks after reading about the cottage in The Irish Times earlier this summer but then I forgot about it completely,” she said.

 The postcard-pretty cottage was put up for raffle by the Canada-based Irish owners in June.
-They wanted to do something significant after surviving the virus earlier this year.
+They wanted to do something significant after surviving Covid-19 earlier this year.

-They initially thought raffle might raise around €250,000 but just short of €1 million was raised with the money set to be used to fund educational bursaries for frontline healthcare support staff.
+They initially thought the raffle might yield about €250,000 but just short of €1 million was raised with the money set to be used to fund educational bursaries for frontline healthcare support staff.

 She expressed the hope that she would be able to travel from her Dublin home to the cottage a couple of times a month and would also be able to stay there for extended periods.
 “Like most people now I am working remotely so I will be able to do my job from anywhere,” she said.